wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-22.&emsp;Miracles are associated with fear only because of the belief that darkness can hide.
+22. Miracles are associated with fear only because of the belief that darkness can hide.
 ²You believe that what your physical eyes cannot see does not exist.
 ³This leads to a denial of spiritual sight.